PedrinhowVieira/golang-backend-challenge/README.md

 | BenchmarkSumDefault          | 56098063 ns |
 | BenchmarkSumConcurrency      | 55602143 ns |

-In fact It was developed a third algorithm (`'operationName'ConversionIn`) that instead of converting all the matrix before executing the operation, it converts in the same loop that the operation runs.
+In fact It was developed a third algorithm (`'operationName'ConversionIn`) that instead of converting all the matrix to integer before executing the operation, it converts in the same loop that the operation runs.
 It shows improvements over the other two functions previously presented.
 > Same thresholds were used.